victoriahuang1/CIS-519-Final-Project/README.md

 ## Project Setup
 * Test and train data are in the data/ folder
-* Source files are in src/
+* Source files are in the root directory
 * The commands provided below are intended to be used in the root directory of the project